 The beautiful city of Lancaster sits in Lancashire, north-west of England, and is a lovely place to indulge a love of history, walk around or splash out with a bit of retail therapy.
-Situated just 45 minutes from the stunning Yorkshire Dales, it’s also a good location from which to head out into the countryside.
+Situated just 45 minutes from the stunning Yorkshire Dales, it’s also a good location from which to head out into

 One of the city’s main attractions is Lancaster Castle, which stands tall to the north of the city.
 The origins of the castle date back almost 1,000 years and the castle invites visitors to explore its dark but fascinating history.